jtimdwyer/arxiv_recommender/README.md

 __Please keep the following caveats in mind:__

+1. Some files in this repository reference a filed `postgres.json` that isn't present.
+This contains the credentials for accessing my postgres database and I don't really want to give this out.

 1. There are large files that you will download by using this Dockerfile, in particular a plain text version of the tokenized abstracts of every article on __arXiv__.
 If you don't want to download the vectors and various files associated with the output of GloVe, you can remove the final run command from the Dockerfile.

-1. In addition to these large files you get when building from the Dockerfile, you should also get a copy of the postgres.json that is missing from this github repository with an account that has read access to the postgres database.
-This means you will not be able to run the code in the repository that updates the database.

 1. The current implementation for fitting GloVe vectors on a corpus uses the [Stanford NLP C code](https://nlp.stanford.edu/projects/glove/).
 This process is intensive and can take up substantial memory and CPU resources.